TKovacs03/INST326-Project/README.md

 main script:
 1. ask if user would like to load save
-    yes: load save (set up user object from dict of attributes, use same excercise dictionary as last time)
+    yes: load save
-    no: ask user for attributes, and for exercise csv file
+    no: ask user for attributes, and for exercise csv file name

 2. ask user what they'd like to do: